MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 Example to install the client silently: `AzInfoProtection.exe /passive | quiet`

-If you are installing the preview version of the client on computers that run Office 2010, specify the **/ServiceLocation** parameter if your users are not local administrators on their computers.
+If you are installing the preview version of the client on computers that run Office 2010, specify the **ServiceLocation** parameter if your users are not local administrators on their computers.
 See the next section for more information.

-The general availability version of the Azure Information Protection client is also included in the Microsoft Update catalog, so that you can install and update the client by using any software update service that uses the catalog.
+The General Availability version of the Azure Information Protection client is also included in the Microsoft Update catalog, so that you can install and update the client by using any software update service that uses the catalog.
 Preview versions of the client are not included in the Microsoft Update catalog.

 ### Preview version and Office 2010 only

-For the preview version of the client and Office 2010, when you install the client for users, specify the ServiceLocation parameter and the URL for your Rights Management service.
+For the preview version of the client and Office 2010, when you install the client for users, specify the ServiceLocation parameter and the URL for your Azure Rights Management service.
 This parameter and value creates and sets the following registry keys:

 HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\MSDRM\ServiceLocation\Activation